 - Long-term Projects (assigned statistician)

-For assistance in the design of clinical trials or other projects requiring substantial biostatistical collaboration, complete a Biostatistical Collaboration Request Form (intranet site).
+For assistance in the design of clinical trials or other projects requiring substantial biostatistical collaboration, complete a Biostatistical Collaboration Request Form (intranet site under the Department of Biostatistics).
 You will be contacted by a biostatistician assigned to your department, usually within one or two working days.